electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/knowledgeexchange/updates/patch06xm/_index.md

 ## 06XM

+- This is not an OTA update, the car need to visit the workshop

 ### Releasedate : 21.01.2024

 - The new software version contains a series of measures intended to improve quality, as well as several functional enhancements.